Centers of Excellence on Environmental Health Disparities Research (EHD)

 February 23, 2023

 The Maternal and Developmental Risks from Environmental and Social Stressors (MADRES) Center for Environmental Health Disparities is beginning their 2023 pilot projects.
-Through this initiative, the center hopes to advance environmental health disparities research while also increasing representation of members of affected groups in scientific and community-based research.- Science Highlights
+Through this initiative, the center hopes to advance environmental health research while also training the next generation of scientists.- Science Highlights

 - NIEHS